-RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul their lanes and may decide to add a 1A mark further out for the start lap only to enable a longer start run. procedure that is most suited to the current conditions should be used. the event, including race regulations that should be read in conjunction with the UIM Rules in the advance programme.
+No. Rule The M 'Shape (Surf) Circuit Longhaul 564B i tulo no monapo (oun) onoun Longhaa their lanes and may decide to add a 1A mark further out for the start lap only to enable a longer start run. procedure that is most suited to the current conditions should be used. the event, including race regulations that should be read in conjunction with the UIM Rules in the advance programme.
 This event can be staged over several days having individual legs.
 Starts for this discipline can be any form of start procedure listed as per the P750 Rules. .02 Wet Driver: (manoverbo ard) If any Pilot or Co-Pilot lands completely in the water or a boat get stuck on the beach during racing, the race will be stopped immediately, even before the red flag is flown.
-All competitors must stop, then come off the plane, clear the course and proceed to the line with extreme caution or as stated in Drivers Briefing.
+All competitors must stop, then course and proceed to the line with extreme caution or as stated in Drivers Briefing.
 No re-fuelling, or changing set-up and get ready for an re-run.
 The boat causing the stoppage is not allowed in any re-runs of that heat.
-Penalties are carried forward to any re-run/start of that heat.
-Any boat that gets stuck on the beach may only re-start with the O.O.D.'s permission.
-If more than 2/3 of the race or re-start/run race has been completed then no re-run is required.
+Penalties are carried forward to any re- run/start of that heat.
+Penalties are carried forward to any re- tun/start of that heat.
+Penalties are carried forward to any re- thay gets stuck on the beach may only re-start with the O.O.D.'s permission.
+If more than 2/3 of the race or re- start/run race has been completed then no re-run is required.
 Restart can be from the beach or deep water start.
-As per Surf except all restarts and re runs take place from the jetty/pontoon or beach and rule 564D.05 (Re-Run).
-Only if required by the OOD the Red Flag will be raised; the race will not stop if someone goes into the water in this discipline. .03 Racing buoys If a competitor misses or rides over a buoy and crosses the racing line on the inside of the course, he will be disqualified from that heat at the O.O.D's discretion.
+As per Suff except all restarts and re runs take place from the jetty/pontoon or beach and rule 564D.05 (Re-Run).
+Only if required by the OOD the Red Flag will be raised: the race will not stop if someone goes into the water in this discipline. .03 Racing buoys If a competitor misses or rides over a buoy and crosses the racing line on the inside of the course, he will be disqualified from that heat at the O.O.D's discretion.
 As per Surf.
 Deviation of the set course markers will result in disqualifications. .04 Additional Penalties The O.O.D must state at Drivers Briefing if there are any additional penalties that could occur on or off the water due to Force Majeure under the grounds of safety.
 As per Surf.
 As per Surf.